Kate Hudson: 2010–2020: Career fluctuations

-2021–2024: Debut studio album
+2021–present: Further success and debut studio album

-In 2021, Hudson co-starred as Kazu Gamble in musical film Music, co-written and directed by Sia.
-She received her second overall Golden Globe nomination in the category of Best Actress in a Motion Picture – Comedy or Musical for her work on the film at the 78th Golden Globe Awards.
-In 2021, she starred in Mona Lisa and the Blood Moon, a fantasy-adventure film by writer-director Ana Lily Amirpour.
+In 2021, Hudson starred as Kazu Gamble in the musical drama film Music, co-written and directed by Sia.
+For her performance, she received her second Golden Globe nomination.
+Hudson also won the Golden Raspberry Award for Worst Actress, while Sia won Worst Director.
+Also in 2021, she starred in Mona Lisa and the Blood Moon, a fantasy thriller film by writer-director Ana Lily Amirpour.

-In 2022, she starred alongside Michael Shannon in A Little White Lie directed by Michael Maren.
+In 2022, she starred, alongside Michael Shannon, in A Little White Lie, directed by Michael Maren.
 Also in 2022, Hudson co-starred in Glass Onion: A Knives Out Mystery, playing the role of Birdie Jay, a Manhattan supermodel turned fashion designer involved in a murder mystery.

-Hudson signed a record deal with Virgin Music Group, and released her debut single, "Talk About Love" in January 2024.
+In January 2024, Hudson signed a record deal with Virgin Music Group, and released her debut single, "Talk About Love".
 She wrote the song alongside her fiancée Danny Fujikawa and Linda Perry.
-She released the single "Live Forever" on March 28, 2024; the song was hailed by Rolling Stone as "a love letter to parents".
+Hudson released the single "Live Forever" on March 28, 2024; the song was hailed by Rolling Stone as "a love letter to parents".
 Hudson followed with "Gonna Find Out", which was released on April 17, 2024.
-Hudson released her debut studio album, Glorious, on May 17, 2024.
+She released her debut studio album, Glorious, on May 17, 2024.
 On August 28, 2024, Hudson released a cover of the 1985 'Til Tuesday single "Voices Carry".

+In 2025, Hudson starred as Claire Sardina in Song Sung Blue, alongside Hugh Jackman, for which she received Lead Actress nominations for the Academy Award, Actor Award, BAFTA Award, and Golden Globe Award.
+Her performance was praised by critics as one of her best.
+Clayton Davis of Variety wrote of her performance, "It's a revelatory piece of acting that announces itself, just like the full-throated power of a Neil Diamond chorus — an impossibly tender and ferocious piece that feels evidently alive."
+Addressing her awards success for the film, Hudson said, "When you're younger and this happens, there's a different feeling to it — it's more of a shock entrance, or invitation, into this world.
+But when you've been in it for 26 years, it's a completely different relationship to the kindness and outpouring of positivity.
+It feels just so warm.
+It's a very nice feeling and also inspiring.
+It gets me excited about the things moving forward that I want to be doing."